Juhniel/java22-TDD-slutprojekt-juhn-kim/README.md

 * Getter and Setter verification
 * Exception Handling
 * Null Value testing
-* Mock
+* Mocking
-* Helper Mock classes
+* Helper classes
+* TDD Principles

 ## The tests covers the following features of the 'Buffer' class:
 ### Constructor Tests
 There aren't specific constructor tests for the Buffer class as it mainly involves initializing a Queue<Item> without specific parameters.
-However, the effective functioning of the constructor is implicitly tested through the behavior of the add and remove methods.
+However, the effective functioning of the constructor is implicitly tested through the behavior of the add and remove methods from the Producer and Consumer.

-### Getters Tests
-Getters for the Buffer class are not explicitly mentioned, but the state of the buffer is indirectly checked in various tests (e.g., ensuring the buffer is empty or not after certain operations).
+**Adding Items:** Tests ensure that items can be successfully added to the buffer.

+**Removing Items:** Tests verify that items can be removed correctly, following the expected behavior.

+**Handling Empty Buffer:** Tests confirm that the remove() method behaves as expected when the buffer is empty, including waiting behavior and exception handling.

+**Thread Safety:** Multi-threaded tests check the thread safety and synchronization aspects of the buffer, particularly important in a producer-consumer context.

+**FIFO Behavior:** This is crucial as it ensures that items are processed in the order they are added, a fundamental feature for many buffering mechanisms.

 ## The tests covers the following features of the 'Item' class: